kategumdev/StorytelClone/README.md

 # StorytelClone

 This is a personal non-commercial project (a clone of Storytel app) I created to demonstrate my iOS development skills.
+It is my first independent creation.

 ## Screenshots